windweller/Tinker/README.md

 Interface to ML and NLP libraries are being developed.

+## Design Structure

+The `Operation` module is one of the base modules that faciliate processing.

 ## Modules

-#### Global

-(those modules don't belong to a specific base class, yet most of them are associated with processing)

-`Parallel`: This module guarantees the processing done in parallel.
-It is one of the more universal modules that should be included whenever you are adding an action-related module to your base class.

-`Sequential`: similar to `Parallel` but not yet implemented

 #### DataContainer